Read more about CAT and our programs on the CAT Adventure Blog.

 CAT Public Programs

-In April 2017 CAT took a group of paddlers to Baja, Mexico to try out their hand in surf conditions.
+In April 2017 and 2018 CAT took a group of paddlers to Baja, Mexico to try out their hand in surf conditions.
 We expect to lead trips such as this every year.
-Stay tuned for 2018’s adventure!
+Stay tuned for 2019’s adventure!

 Though it’s name is hard to pronounce, its impact is not hard to observe.
-The Gichi Gumee Project is a collaboration between CAT and Down Wind Sports to bring urban youth to the Great Lakes Sea Kayak Symposium on Lake Superior in July.
-Now in its sixth year, Gichi Gumee continues to be a powerful week not just for the young people but also for the symposium coaches and attendees.
-For more information about this incredible program please see The Gichi Gumee Project page.
+The Gichi Gumee Project began as a collaboration between CAT and Down Wind Sports to bring urban youth to the Great Lakes Sea Kayak Symposium on Lake Superior.
+After several years, our group became too large for that symposium and CAT started its own trip to the Apostle Islands.
+Gichi Gumee continues to be a powerful week not just for the young people but also for the coaches and volunteers.
+For more information about this incredible program please see Gichi Gumee in the Apostle Islands page.

 Have you seen the most recent CAT video?